Suresh-Subedi/Suresh-Subedi/README.md

 ### Hi there 👋
-🌱 I’m currently learning react, mui, typescript
+🌱 I’m currently learning react, mui, typescript<br/>
-🔭 I’m currently working on my portfolio projects
+🔭 I’m currently working on my portfolio website using c#, .NET, entity framework, mysql, react, typescript, MUI

 <!--
 **Suresh-Subedi/Suresh-Subedi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.